ADumoulin/shrinkcontent-thunderbird/README.md

 Usage
 -----
 The plugin is easy enough to use : adjust the preferences to activate the options you need, select a bunch of folder or messages and choose "Shrink" from the right-click context menu.

+To speed up processing of IMAP accounts, it is strongly recommended to switch the messages details to an unrelated folder or view once the shrinking has been started, otherwise the automatic synching of the interface will have a heavy impact on overall speed.

 Here is a detail of the options you can choose from.